Nonunique Ergodicity on the Boundary of Outer space: Preliminaries

 \end{theorem}

 A nonzero length measure on the limit tree $\hat{T}$ may well assign 0 to a non-degenerate interval, so the associated $\R$-tree is obtained from $\hat{T}$ by collapsing subtrees.
-In our situation, the reduced folding sequences have {\it mixing} limit trees, i.e. any closed interval is covered by finitely many translates of any other interval, and in that situation collapsing is not possible.
+However, if $\hat T$ is arational (or, indeed \textit{mixing}; see e.g.\ \cite{morgan1988ergodic,morgan1992trees}) then every nontrivial pseudometric will be a metric.

 Dual to any length measure is a \emph{width measure}.
 A \textbf{width measure} (or a \textbf{current}) on a folding/unfolding sequence $(G_s)_s$ is a sequence of non-negative vectors $(\vec{\mu}_s)_s$ in $\R^{|EG_s|}$ where for each $s$, the vectors satisfy the compatibility condition (`currents push forward'):